petarturukalo/rpibld/README.md

 ## Imager

+The imager is used to image a partition.
+The imaged partition is called the "image partition" here, and is where the bootloader looks for the OS (and its data) to load.
+The image partition can be created with `fdisk`, and shall be a MBR primary partition large enough to store the OS files.
+The image partition does not need to be formatted with a file system, as the image is just stored as raw bytes at the start of the partition.

 Compile the imager with `make imager`.
 Run it with help arguments `-h` or `--help` to see how to use it to image a partition.
-The imaged partition is called the "image partition" here, and is where the bootloader looks for the OS (and its data) to load.

 ## Bootloader

-To let the bootloader know which partition to look for, before compiling, in the `Makefile` set the `image_partition` variable to the partition number of the image partition (e.g. 2).
+To let the bootloader know which partition to look for the image on, before compiling, in the `Makefile` set the `image_partition` variable to the partition number of the image partition (e.g. 2).

+Cross compile the bootloader with `make bootloader`.
+TODO
-Compile the bootloader with `make bootloader`.
-TODO install by renaming to kernel7l.img on the SD card's boot partition, etc.
+- install by renaming to kernel7l.img on the SD card's boot partition, etc.
+- explain don't need to cross compile if doing this on the rpi itself. explain which makefile variable to set to cross compile

 ## error signalling?